ta4j/ta4j-wiki/Forecast-Projection-Models.md

 - too few analog neighbors or calibration scores remain after validation;
 - the calibration window cannot attain the requested finite-sample rank;
 - weighted numeric normalization cannot be represented by the owning `NumFactory`;
+- the current base forecast has no configured non-median quantile to widen;
 - a positive conformal radius would widen a zero-dispersion base forecast.

 Always branch on `forecast.isStable()` when reading a raw summary.
 Point adapters such as `projection.quantile(0.05)` emit `NaN.NaN` for unavailable forecasts.